FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Prototypes.md

 Some rules:

 - Only include necessary details.
-- Be proud to be a terrible drawer.
+- Be proud to be a terrible painter.
 - The number of frames should be around six.

 ### Users Oriented